 Is it cheaper to build or buy a house?
 This is often one of the biggest questions buyers have.
 Find out which is more affordable plus other factors to consider.

 PUD (Planned Unit Development): What It Is And How It Differs From Other Types Of Housing

 Home Buying - 3-minute read

-A PUD (planned unit development) is a small community of single-family homes.
-Learn the ins and outs of living in a PUD and how it differs from other options.
+A PUD, or planned unit development, is a small community of single-family homes.
+Learn more about living in a PUD and how it differs from other housing.